Key financial planning considerations for people with disabilities and caregivers

 Seeing the bigger picture

-Long-term special needs financial planning can be challenging, especially with the complex legal and governmental issues surrounding disability.
+Long-term financial planning for people with disabilities and caregivers can be challenging, especially with the complex legal and governmental issues surrounding disability.
 The wrong decision might create a tax burden or render a loved one ineligible for government benefits.
-However, by properly planning, understanding government benefits, and utilizing the right legal instruments, you can help ensure your loved one enjoys the quality of life they deserve.
+However, by properly planning, understanding government benefits, and using the right legal instruments, you can help ensure your loved one enjoys the quality of life they deserve.

 Thinking ahead: What type of future do you envision for you and your loved ones?
 How can you be sure your plans are carried out as intended?
 Just as you save and plan for your retirement, you can strategically map out your vision for the future by using wills and letters of intent.